RafalJachimczyk/pki-jwt-exchange-prototype/readme.md

 - https://www.youtube.com/watch?v=dBdZrw2pPvc (Service to Service auth in a Microservices World)

 ## Problem definition statement
-- TODO concise statement that references the above detail
+- TODO Provide secure authentication and authorisation for machine to machine communication

 ## Options considered
 - Continuation and extension of existing PKI infrastructure using mutual TLS